 Rupert Nikoll Table Lamp

-Materials: Brass.
-Bakelite socket.
-Fabric lampshade decorated with real, possible Alpine flowers.
-Celluloid on the inside.
+Materials: 3 brass rods (tripod).
+Brass socket holder, Bakelite E14 socket.
+Conical fabric lampshade decorated with real, possible Alpine flowers.
+Celluloid cover on the inside.

 Height: 30 cm / 19.68”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1950s – Mid-Century Modern.